mdiniz97/tensorflow_template/README.md

+**This template was taken from the Google Cloud Platform, it was only adapted by the repository maintainer!**

 # TensorFlow Estimator - Trainer Package Template

 The purpose of this repository is to provide a template of how you can package a TensorFlow training model to submit it to AI Platform.
 The template makes it easier to organise your code, and to adapt it to your dataset.
 In more details, the template covers the following functionality: